My circumstances have changed

 If you suffer from a serious illness and your life expectancy is less than 12 months, you may be able to take all your pension as a lump sum.
 You can do this if:

 You can find out more about taking your pension early due to ill-health in the Read as You Need guide for members applying for incapacity benefits.
-This guide does not apply to members of the Network Rail Section.
+This guide also applies to members of the Network Rail Section.

 If you’re going through a divorce or the dissolution of a civil partnership, your pension is likely to be considered along with your other assets when financial settlements are worked out.